Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ### Map component heading element to Headline text field

-The component that was created in the previous tutorials uses static data in XM Cloud Components.
+The component that was created [in the previous tutorial](create-a-component) uses static data in XM Cloud Components.
 As part of using the new data template, you need to map this Text Teaser data source to the visual elements in XM Cloud Components.
 You are going to start by mapping the headline text field.

 1. Switch to the **Components** tab in the top menu to launch the Components visual builder.
 1. Scroll to the section labelled **Basic Components**.
 This section will list all the components you have made available in the Basic Components section.
 Currently, there is only the **Text Teaser**.